paulcarroll/tabs/_pages/john-mellencamp/jack-and-diane.md

  A           E6              D              E
 Suckin' on chilli dogs, outside the taste frees,
- A                 E6                       D        E        A Dianne�s sittin� on Jackie�s lap, got his hands between her knees.
+ A                 E6                       D        E        A Dianne's sittin' on Jackie's lap, got his hands between her knees.
  A            E6                       D                E Jackie says hey Dianne lets run off, behind the shade trees, A            E6                             D       E  A